VCE Scholarships

 Music Scholarships

-Awarded to students who are talented and passionate musicians that meet the selection criteria.
+Awarded to students with strong academic ability who are also talented and passionate musicians that meet the selection criteria.
 Students are required to sit the scholarship exam and provide a portfolio.
 Shortlisted applicants will be invited to attend a music audition and will sit a musicianship test at that time.
-The portfolio should include the name(s) and contact details of their current music (instrument) teacher, a copy of their most recent music examination report(s) (where applicable), a written report from their current music (instrument) teacher and information that demonstrates their involvement in the Performing Arts either within or outside their current School.
+The portfolio should include the name(s) and contact details of their current music (instrument) teacher, a copy of their most recent music examination report(s) (where applicable), a written report from their current music (instrument) teacher and information that demonstrates their involvement in the Performing Arts either within or outside their current school.
+Applicants will be required to prepare two pieces differing in style and tempo for their first instrument and, where applicable, one piece for their second instrument.
+If the applicant requires an accompanist during the performance, they must make their own arrangements, however if you require assistance with finding an accompanist, please contact the music office.
+Music scholarships will be awarded either in the form of music tuition fees for a particular instrument that is taught at the school or in combination with other scholarships.

-For students applying for Music Scholarships in Year 5/2026 and 6/2026 (currently in Year 3 or 4)
+For students applying for Music Scholarships in Year 5/2027 and 6/2027 (currently in Year 3 or 4)

 Students applying for a Music Scholarship must be studying at least one instrument at the following minimum AMEB Grade (or equivalent):